cartolid/cartolidar/README.md

 This project is in alpha version and for now only includes the "clidtwins" tool.

-"clidtwins" searchs for similar areas to a reference one in terms of dasoLidar variables (DLVs)
+"clidtwins" searchs for similar areas to a reference one in terms of dasoLidar variables (DLVs).

+This tool requires, as input, raster files with dasoLidar variables in asc format.

 DLV: Lidar variables that describe or characterize forest or land cover structure.